B2B order processing made easy: 6 problems solved by integrated e-commerce

 Outdated graphics?
 A layout that doesn’t work on mobile devices?
 Or a presentable but bland look and feel that doesn’t match your corporate identity?
 There are plenty of things that can make your web store an eyesore — and unfortunately, looks matter in the world of e-commerce.

 But you don’t have to settle for a web store that only a mother could love or hefty web design costs.
 The right e-commerce solution should offer powerful, responsive templates that are easy to customize to fit your business’s brand.
 Yes, even for B2B web stores.
+Read more on how to improve your B2B website design.

 The Product team at Sana knows how important it is that a web store makes a great first impression.
 That’s why we’ve always strived to bring B2C aesthetics to all web stores, no matter how technical or complex the product you sell.
 We have even introduced an all-new design pack in Sana 9.3, along with flexible new content blocks that give you even more control over your web store’s look and feel.